MarkMa1990/cuBlasTutorial/README.md

 # cuBLASTutorial
-This project develops RCWA simulation code based on cuda c/c++.
+This project aims to understand how to use the cuBLAS library.

 ## example 1: cublas PA=LU decomposition